 - Learn the location of fire exits and fire alarm pull boxes.
-Sound the fire alarm if you see smoke or smell a burning odor. - Have a prepared escape plan and know your escape route.
+Activate the fire alarm if you see smoke or smell a burning odor. - Have a prepared escape plan and know your escape route.
 Count the number of doors between your room and the fire exits door so you can find it even in heavy smoke. - Remember to remain calm. - Always use exit stairs; never use the elevator. - Close doors behind you as you escape.
 In most cases, this will prevent smoke and fire from entering the room you are exiting. - Do not re-enter an evacuated building until it has been declared safe by the WSUPD. - If you become trapped, seal off cracks around doors and vents with cloths or rugs.
 Soak them in water if possible. - Turn off fans and air conditioners.

 - Signal for help from a window.
 Call the WSUPD at 313-577-2222. - Never tamper with or disable any smoke detectors in any residence hall, apartment or office area anywhere on campus.
 Do not allow others to do the same.
-If you see anyone tampering with a smoke detector, call the WSUPD. - (8) A List of the Titles of Each Person or Organization to Which Students and Employees Should Report That a Fire Occurred
+If you see anyone tampering with a smoke detector, call the WSUPD. - (8) A List of the Titles of Each Person or Organization to Which Students and Employees Should Report That a Fire Occurred up with notifications to ERM and to the OEHS (for hazardous materials or clean-up needs).

 In the event of a fire, call WSUPD at 313-577-2222.
 Let them know the name of the building and room number of your location.
 DO NOT CALL 911.
 The WSUPD will call the Detroit Fire Department.
-In all instances where a fire has been reported, the WSUPD will automatically follow up with notifications to ERM and to the OEHS (for hazardous materials or clean-up needs).
+In all instances where a fire has been reported, the WSUPD will automatically follow